andrewhoi/Amba.SpreadsheetLight/README.md

 ## Amba.SpreadsheetLight

-This is the fork from www.spreadsheetlight.com library.

-This library is for reading and creating Excel (LibreOffice Calc) files in OpenXml format and based on "DocumentFormat.OpenXml 2.0.0" library.
+The library is for reading and creating Excel files in OpenXml format.
+Compatible wtih Microsoft Excel 2007/2010/2013 and LibreOffice Calc.

+This is the fork from www.spreadsheetlight.com library with some improvements.

+Library was merged with required old version of DocumentFormat.OpenXml to allow use new one.

 ####How to start